AbstractGeek/scrivener-latex/README.md

 Writing a PhD thesis is convenient in scrivener (not to mention fun), but it is hard to format it later.
 Latex is perfect to beautify the thesis, but hard to write a thesis in without getting caught up in formating.
 I came up with workflow while working on my thesis to get the best of both worlds.
 Enjoy!

+## Running the example repository
+### Requirements
+    - Install python 3 (figure out for your specific operating system)
+    - Ensure pdfcrop is installed for your specific operating system (generally automatically installed in ubuntu and MacOSx).
+    - Install fltpage package (provided in the package folder).

 ## Setting up scrivener
 Here is how you set up scrivener when you begin you thesis (check the thesis-example.scriv for more details).